 Here is the drawing that I made on the Saturday evening for Steward.
 He was working on another off his trees and his amazing (UK) Yamadori Pine stood beside him on the table, I asked him is it OK that I make a design option for your Pine?
-He sad: yes please!
-So I grabbed my sketchpad and started to draw the outlines of tree and the beginning off the main branches that I was planning to use.
+He said: yes, please!
+So I grabbed my sketchpad and started to draw the outlines of the tree and the beginning of the main branches that I was planning to use.
 When those outlines are more or less similar that the actual tree, well then I start to draw the rest of the main branches and than the smaller branches until they are about the length that feels or seems right!
-Than the bundles of needles are made quickly until the outline off each foliage pad has reached more or less the right outline that feels right.
+Then the bundles of needles are made quickly until the outline of each foliage pad has reached more or less the right outline that feels right.
 More needles are drawn until everything is more or less in balance to me…that’s it really?!
-I have found out that by drawing your design on to paper or pc is very helpful to check if is looks all right and possible.
-And by setting your image with your hands in to a drawings you will always remember them!
+I have found out that by drawing your design onto paper or pc is very helpful to check if it looks all right and possible.
+And by setting your image with your hands into a drawing you will always remember them!
 You have created a blueprint in your head with the use of your hands.
-In this case the drawing also helps the student to see with his own eyes what you are seeing as a possible future for his tree!
-This makes it all clearer and easier to understand and helps them to make a well thought decision about the future of their own trees!
+In this case, the drawing also helps the student to see with his own eyes what you are seeing as a possible future for his tree!
+This makes it all clearer and easier to understand and helps them to make a well-thought decision about the future of their own trees!
 And it is a nice souvenir as well!
 Steward was very happy with the drawing….I was pleasantly surprised that next day he asked me if I please would help him to style his pine!
 That was a brave decision from him because for my intended design some major branches needed to be cut off or made into a Jin!
-So that puts a little bid of pressure onto your shoulders…but that’s feels nice!
+So that puts a little bit of pressure onto your shoulders…but that feels nice!

 Here is the drawing that I made for Steward.

-Consentrated at work on a very promizing Itoigawa pre Bonsai!
+Concentrated at work on a very promising Itoigawa pre Bonsai!

 My friend “Hick ups” 🙂 and Pavel.